 “No, Milord.
 I only make a few knives and swords for the pleasure of it.
 Mostly, I’m just a blacksmith.”

-Krouth, since I’ve never been there.”
+about Bar Krouth, since I’ve never been there.”

 Glancing at the dwarf, Faolan replied, “Certainly, Milady.
 Bar Krouth is a beautiful city and clean beyond any I’ve seen before.”
 He took her arm and helped her onto the seat.